ctrlplusb/easy-peasy/README.md

-> 🚨 V2 HAS LANDED 🚨
->
-> Please see the [release notes](https://github.com/ctrlplusb/easy-peasy/releases/tag/v2.0.0) for full details on how to migrate your V1 based implementation.
+> V2 has landed.
+Please see the [release notes](https://github.com/ctrlplusb/easy-peasy/releases/tag/v2.0.0) for full details on how to upgrade from V1.

 <p>&nbsp;</p>
 <p align='center'>